2 Colorado officers under investigation after violent arrest

 Haubert and Martinez were dispatched Friday afternoon to investigate a trespassing report.
 The officers encountered three people who had outstanding felony warrants and tried to arrest them.
 Two ran way, the documents say.

 Haubert drew his pistol and pointed it at the third suspect, who did not resist.
 Haubert allegedly grabbed the back of the man’s neck, pressed his gun against the man’s head, then struck the man’s head with his pistol at least seven times while ordering him to lie on his stomach, the documents say.
-Haubert allegedly choked the man until the man had trouble speaking.
-“If you move, I will shoot you,” Haubert told the man, according to the affidavit.

-The man repeatedly said “You’re killing me,” began to lose consciousness and started crying, the documents say.

 A still image taken from an officer’s body camera footage and included in the affidavit allegedly shows Haubert choking the man.
 On the footage, Haubert told a sergeant after the arrest, “I was going to shoot him but I didn’t know if I had a round in it or not,” the documents state.
 Haubert also said blood on the man was from “pistol-whipping him.”

 Aurora’s troubled police department has been involved in several abuse-of-force incidents in recent years.
-The most egregious was the 2018 death of Elijah McClain, a 23-year-old Black man who died after being confronted by police responding to a citizen’s call about a “suspicious” person in their neighborhood.
+The most egregious was the death of McClain, a 23-year-old Black man who died after being confronted by police responding to a citizen’s call about a “suspicious” person in their neighborhood.

+Wilson became the first female to permanently lead the Aurora Police Department when she got the job in August 2020.
+At the time, the department was looking to regain public trust following a tumultuous year since the death of McClain, whom officers stopped on the street and put into a chokehold.

+Wilson, who is white, has 23 years of experience with the Police Department in Colorado’s third-largest city, a diverse community east of Denver.
+She got the job over three other nationwide finalists — all Black men.

 Colorado’s Legislature passed a bill last year that, among other things, requires all officers to use body cameras by July 2023, bans chokeholds, limits potentially lethal uses of force and removes qualified immunity from police, potentially exposing officers to lawsuits for their actions in use of force cases.

-Note: This story has been updated to correct that Elijah McClain died in 2019, not 2018.